 Kitchen Equipment and Cooking Tools

 This has the potential to be the largest line item in your cost planning.
-Reliable kitchen equipment is vital to anyone who plans to serve food!
-You will probably need ovens, flat tops, and fryers for cooking, a hood vent for ventilation, a commercial dishwasher, refrigerators and freezers, and more.
+Reliable kitchen equipment is vital to anyone who plans to serve food, and spending money on new or high-quality equipment now can limit costs down the line!
+Depending on the type of restaurant, you may need ovens, flat tops, and fryers for cooking, a hood vent for ventilation, a commercial dishwasher, refrigerators and freezers, and more.

 The Webstaurant Store, which is in the business of outfitting restaurants with equipment, estimates costs of $75,000 to $115,000 for the average restaurant to get their equipment.
 You may be able to save by buying second-hand equipment or leasing some larger items, like your commercial dishwasher or walk-in cooler.